Episcopal Diocese of Rochester

 Monthly Governance: Diocesan Council

 The Diocesan Council serves as the executive body of the Episcopal Diocese of Rochester between annual Diocesan Conventions and acts in accordance with the directives of the Diocesan Convention.
-Diocesan Council performs the work of the Diocese committed to it by the Convention; assists the Bishop with new work between Conventions; formulates the annual budget as directed by the Convention; establishes apportionment; organizes departments and determines their scope; and requests reports/statements from parishes and missions as needed.
+The Diocesan Council performs the work of the Diocese committed to it by the Convention; assists the Bishop with new work between Conventions; formulates the annual budget as directed by the Convention; establishes apportionment; organizes departments and determines their scope; and requests reports/statements from parishes and missions as needed.
 It is composed of elected clergy and lay members from the Diocese's districts, as well as at-large members who represent the entire Diocese.

 Read more and see the roster...